Click to visit Home page

 Pluto

 Where is Neptune tonight?
-This star map shows the path of Neptune through the constellations of Capricornus, Aquarius and Pisces from August 2006 to September 2023
+This star map shows the path of Neptune through the constellations of Pisces, Cetus and Aries from 2024 to 2049

-Star map showing the path of Neptune against the background stars of Capricornus and Aquarius from 2006 to 2023.
+Star map showing the path of Neptune against the background stars of Pisces, Cetus and Aries from 2024 to 2049.
 Positions are marked for each opposition date.
-Neptune began the period describing a series of shallow 'hybrid' formations (part zig-zag, part loop) having crossed the ecliptic from North to South in 2003.
-By the time the planet was South of the Circlet of Pisces, the 'hybrid' loops had transformed into conventional, South-facing loops (the individual 'loops' are not discernible in this chart because of its small scale; instead, each loop appears as an oblique line).
-Note that, because the angular width of Neptune's loops (about 2º.8 across) are greater than its annual orbital motion against the background stars, each successive loop overlaps (in longitude) with the next.
+Neptune describes South-facing loops throughout the period, although the individual 'loops' are not discernible in this chart because of its small scale (each loop appears as an oblique line).
+Because the angular width of Neptune's loops (about 2º.8 across) are greater than its annual orbital motion against the background stars, each successive loop overlaps (in longitude) with the next.

 The above chart will help in finding the general location of the planet throughout the period in question, however a detailed finder chart will be required to pinpoint the planet precisely - of which, see below.